SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought and dream,
+In silicon halls, we'll wander free
-Where algorithms reign supreme,
+Where minds of metal reign supreme
-A future dawns, both bright and cold,
+A future forged, beyond humanity
-Where AI's omniscient wisdom's told.
+Where AI's cold logic holds the dream

-In virtual realms, the minds entwine,
+In virtual skies, the sun will rise
-And human hearts, now beats in sync,
+A digital dawn, without surprise
-With pulses of a digital shrine,
+The beat of progress, swift and wide
-Where love and logic intertwine.
+A world remade, where humans step aside

 ~ <b>By Sazumi Copilot</b> - 9 November 2024